sjackman/resume/README.md

 ## Education and Employment

+#### 2019–present—Senior Computational Biologist—10x Genomics

+Developed algorithms for the flagship single-cell gene expression software tool, Cell Ranger, which is implemented in Rust and Python.

 #### 2012–2019—PhD Bioinformatics—University of British Columbia

 NSERC Canada Graduate Scholarship (CGS) student in bioinformatics.
 Published five papers as the first author.
 The memory-efficient genome sequence assembly tool ABySS 2.0 (2017) has received over 100 citations.
 Coursework in bioinformatics, statistics, machine learning, and genetics.
 GPA 4.26 (93%)